 They're also pretty good at swimming.
 It's the only time they can move their hind legs independently of each other.
 Other than when they're in the water, they really can't get around on all fours.

-Kangaroo meat was historically a source of food for Aborigine people.
-Their meat is thought to help combat obesity because it's really lean—about 2% fat.
+Kangaroo meat was a source of food for Aboriginal people.
+Their meat is thought to help combat obesity because it's really lean—about 2 percent fat.
 If you want some, though, you'll have to be careful how you get it.
-Kangaroos are protected by federal legislation in Australia, and their meat usually only comes from specially-licensed hunters as a part of population control programs.
+Kangaroos are protected by federal legislation in Australia, and their meat usually only comes from specially licensed hunters as a part of population control programs.

-Kangaroos seem like the Australian equivalent of deer.
+Kangaroos are sort of like the Australian equivalent of deer.
 They get confused when they see headlights of cars and end up jumping in front of them.
-Kangaroos are much faster, though, so the impact can be much worse.
-To help solve this problem, cars that frequent areas without roadside assistance can be fitted with 'roo bars'—similar to bull bars—to limit damage.
+Kangaroos are much faster and heavier, though, so the impact can be much worse.
+To help solve this problem, cars that frequent areas without roadside assistance can be fitted with "roo bars"—similar to bull bars—to limit damage.

-Kangaroos represent colleges and universities across the U.S. Austin College, located in Sherman, Texas, had its mascot supposedly come from Kangaroo Kourts, where upperclassmen would "try" freshmen.
+Kangaroos represent colleges and universities across the U.S. Austin College in Sherman, Texas, had its mascot supposedly come from Kangaroo Kourts, where upperclassmen would "try" freshmen.
 The University of Missouri-Kansas City's debate team picked their mascot back in 1936.
-And the University of Akron in Akron, Ohio's female kangaroo Zippy even won the Capital One Mascot of the Year in 2007.
+And the University of Akron in Ohio's female kangaroo Zippy even won the Capital One Mascot of the Year in 2007.